datacamp/authoring/docs/mobile/README.md

 # Where do I start?

-First, get go through the [development process documentation](development.md) to get set up with your course repository and development tools.
+First, go through the [development process documentation](development.md) to get set up with your course repository and development tools.

-Second, set up the structure of your course repository according to the [documented repository structure](repo-structure.md).
+Then, set up the structure of your course repository according to the [documented repository structure](repo-structure.md).

-Read the [authoring](authoring.md) page and familiarize yourself with [mobile exercises](exercises/README.md) to get started writing your course!
+Finally, read the [authoring](authoring.md) page and familiarize yourself with [mobile exercises](exercises/README.md) to get started writing your course!